UniMath/agda-unimath/src/commutative-algebra/euclidean-domains.lagda.md

       integral-domain-Euclidean-Domain
 ```

-### Computing multiplication with minus one in an euclidean domain
+### Computing multiplication with minus one in a Euclidean domain

 ```agda
   neg-one-Euclidean-Domain : type-Euclidean-Domain